MaanMandaliya/django-blog/README.md

+#Django Blog
 This repository contains Blog with CRUD featres on posts.
-Blog is implemented with Django.
+Blog with CRUD operations on blog posts.

+Technology Stack : Django, Python, HTML, CSS, JavaScript, Bootstrap, SQLite3

 All the required package are listed in pckgs.txt
 ---------------------------------------------------------
 use command : conda create --name NEWENV --file pkgs.txt